claudia-pacheco/project-2/README.md

 ## Challenges and Wins

 The main challenge during this project was definitely working with the API.
-We had to think how to tackle the different endpoints without having to create individual fetch requests.
+We had to think about how to tackle the different endpoints without having to create individual fetch requests.
 Our first approach was that we simply couldn't create so many fetch requests for essentially the same request with only one different variable.
 This then led us to eventually come to the conclusion we could use string concatenation for the variable to make the code DRY and easier.

 ## Key Learnings

-We learnt the most about how to work effectively in a team as this was our first pair-programming project.
+We learned the most about how to work effectively in a team as this was our first pair-programming project.
 We combined both of our strengths and used it to our own benefit so we could achieve the best possible results.
-As we both compliment each other, our weaknesses were balanced by one another.
+As we both complimented each other, our weaknesses were balanced by one another.

 We also learnt a lot on how to work with different endpoints and still successfully fetch data through DRY code.
 Initially we were a bit hesitant with our API but going through the project I am very happy we kept working with it and didn't get discouraged.
 This helped us massively to prepare for future projects where data fetching isn't always black and white.